cmoy11/pyscrelp/README.md

 write_review_files() takes a list of Yelp aliases as its only parameter and does not return a value.
 CSV files are generated and non-valid businesses are printed in the terminal.

+*Additional Note:*

+CSV files are only written after ALL the reviews are collected.
+Make sure you have enough time to scrape all the restaurants listed before running or you will lose your progress.

 *What is a Yelp alias?*

 The Yelp alias is the unique tag following "https://www.yelp.com/biz/".
 It can be identified here "https://www.yelp.com/biz/brew-detroit-detroit" as "brew-detroit-detroit".